Tips from the Registrar - Registration Reminders

 To be included in the priority registration group, you must complete the graduation request form at least 3 days before registration is scheduled to open.
 This assures we have time to change your registration group before registration opens.

 To assure we have time to complete the necessary degree reviews before graduation, students should apply no later than the end of the Fall semester for spring graduation.
-Student who wish to receive the diploma in mid-fall must apply by the end of July and complete all program requirements before the end of September.
-Commencement is held only once a year at the end of the Spring semester.
+Student who wish to receive the diploma at the end of the Fall semester must apply by the end of July and complete all program requirements by the Fall grades due date.
+Check the academic calendar for a full list of deadlines.

 Apply here for Graduation